themafia98/themafia98.github.io/README.md

 # My graduation project from IT courses.
-## Legacy project start 2019 year, my first work
+## Legacy project development in start 2019 year, my first work
 #### What i use
 * Firebase
 * IP detected API